PetrBaca/AdvancedRegression/lesson_code/07_CountRegression/Lesson_07_Exercises.md

 x = np.random.normal(size=1000)
 ```

-## 1b: Build a Poisson model in PyMC with to estimate our known parameters
+## 1b: Build a Poisson model in PyMC to estimate our known parameters

-We;re going to do a parameter recovery and prediction verification.
+We're going to do a parameter recovery and prediction verification.
 Doing this end to end will ensure you're getting every step correct, and especially the transformation steps above correct as it can be easy or tempting to make a mistake.

 Specifically we want two things an az.summary table showing the estimated parameters, which we than can compare with the fixed parameters we used for data generation